 In the preceding figure, each of the Attachment object storages and Recipient object storages contain the property stream and a stream for each variable length property.
-One of the Attachment objects is itself a Message object, and it has a substorage called "substg1.0_3701000D" where properties pertaining to that Message object are stored.
-The Embedded Message object storage contains a Recipient object storage and six Attachment object storages.
+One of the Attachment objects is

 3.2 Named Property Mapping

 In this example that illustrates how named property mapping works, it is assumed that the named property mapping storage has been populated with the data required to achieve named property mapping, as specified by the .msg File Format.